km-clay/vicut/README.md

 ## ⚙️ Usage

 `vicut` uses an internal text editing engine based on Vim.
 File names can be given as arguments, or text can be given using stdin.
-There are four command flags you can use to issue commands to the internal editor.
+There are six command flags you can use to issue commands to the internal editor.

 * `-c`/`--cut <VIM_CMD>` executes a Vim command (something like `5w`, `vi)`, `:%s/foo/bar/g`, etc) and returns the span of text covered by the cursor's motion as a field.
 Any arbitrary number of fields can be extracted using `-c`.
 If no `-c` commands are given, `vicut` will print the entire buffer as a single field.
 * `-m`/`--move <VIM_CMD>` silently executes a Vim command. `-m` does not extract a field from the buffer like `-c` does, making it ideal for positioning the cursor before `-c` calls, or making edits to the buffer.